xNul/batch-chat/README.md

 A chat made in Batch of all things.
 This chat was first created in 2011-2012 when I started to get interested in programming.
-I have recently (2014), for no logical reason, started to improve it.
+Now it's 2014, and for no logical reason, I have started to improve it.
 It cannot communicate over the internet directly, it can only send messages locally on your network.
 BUT you can use Hamachi or a similar program to chat over the internet.